DataDog/dd-trace-rb/docs/GettingStarted.md

 **Activating distributed tracing for integrations**

 Many integrations included in `ddtrace` support distributed tracing.
-Distributed tracing is enabled by default, but can be activated via configuration settings.
+Distributed tracing is enabled by default in Agent v7 and most versions of Agent v6.
+If needed, you can activate distributed tracing with configuration settings.

 - If your application receives requests from services with distributed tracing activated, you must activate distributed tracing on the integrations that handle these requests (e.g. Rails)
 - If your application send requests to services with distributed tracing activated, you must activate distributed tracing on the integrations that send these requests (e.g. Faraday)